How to buy homeowners insurance for the first time

-Coverage E (liability) protects you if you're liable for an accident on your property that injures someone.
-Make sure to select a liability limit that properly covers what you have in assets.
+Coverage E (liability) protects you if you're liable for an incident that injures someone.
+Be sure to select a liability limit that properly covers what you have in assets.
 Most home insurance policies max out at a $500,000 liability limit.
-If you need more than a half million dollars in coverage, you can purchase umbrella insurance which provides extra liability coverage for home and auto policies.
+If you need additional coverage, you can purchase umbrella insurance, which provides extra liability coverage for home and auto policies.

 Be aware of exclusions

 Understand your deductibles

 When buying home insurance for the first time, it's important to pay attention to the deductible for property damage.
-Your deductible is the portion of the claim you're responsible for, so you'll want to make sure the amount is within your budget.
+Your deductible is the portion of the claim you're responsible for, so make sure the deductible amount is within your budget.

 Unlike car insurance, your home insurance deductible won't always be a set dollar amount.
 It could be a percentage of your policy's dwelling coverage.
 Your policy may even include a split deductible.
 That means you have a set dollar amount for most claims, but a percentage may apply for wind damage or other select perils.

 How home insurance works with mortgage and escrow

 Most first-time buyers have their home insurance in escrow.
 Escrow accounts hold the funds designated for your home insurance and property taxes.
 Each month, you pay a specific amount (typically, a few hundred dollars) above your normal mortgage payment.
-Your lender/mortgage servicer will keep the extra funds in an escrow account.
+Your lender/mortgage servicer keeps these extra funds in an escrow account.